tpinetz/contrast-signal-extraction/README.md

 # contrast-signal-extraction

 Code for "Artificial T1-weighted Post-Contrast Brain MRI: A Deep Learning Method for Contrast Signal Extraction" (tag v1.0, model.ckpt) in Investigative Radiology 2024 by Haase, Pinetz et al.

 Code for "Metastasis Detection Using True and Artificial T1-Weighted Postcontrast Images in Brain MRI" (tag v2.0, model\_33p.ckpt) in Investigative Radiology 2024 by Haase, Pinetz et al..

 ## Test script

-The file `src/test.py` is used to improve the contrast of 20p images.
+The file `src/test.py` is used to improve the contrast of T1 weighted post contrast enanced images.
 To execute the script the `.yml.exmaple` have to renamed to `.yml` and the paths have to be adjusted.
 The config and paths are defined in `src/config/test.yml`.